 - Add inclusions: Do the second stretch and fold adding in the roasted pecans, dried cranberries, and chopped rosemary.

 - Stretch and folds: Perform 2 more sets of stretch and folds at 30-minute intervals.
+Now leave to bulk ferment.

 - Pre-shape: Turn the dough onto a lightly floured surface, pre-shape into a round, and rest for 20 minutes.

 - Shape and bench rest: Shape the dough into a boule.
 Place it seam-side up in a banneton lined with a light dusting of toasted malt.
-Leave on the counter for approximately 40- 50 minutes, depending on the room temperature
+Leave on the counter for approximately 40 – 50 minutes, depending on the room temperature.

 - Day 2 – Bake: Preheat your oven to 230°C fan with the cast-iron casserole inside.
 Carefully turn out your sourdough boule onto parchment or a bread mat and score.
 Now transfer the dough into the cast iron casserole/Dutch oven or Baking Shell, and cover with the lid and bake for 20 minutes.
 Remove the sourdough from the casserole and bake for a other 20 minutes or until the crust is deep golden brown and the loaf sounds hollow when tapped on the bottom.